 The Kiswa Factory

-The kiswa factory is the factory that makes cloth of the Holy Kaaba.
+The kiswa factory makes the cover of the Holy Kaaba.
 In order to visit the Kiswa factory, you need a special permit to visit this place in Makkah.
-Although the Kiswah factory is not one of the Ziyarat places to visit in Makkah, it is a worth visiting place.